tunahansalih/information-gain-trellis/README.md

-This repo contains code for the initial works on Information Gain Jungle
+This repo contains code for the initial works on Information Gain Trellis

 # References